vl4ds/Documentation/contributing/style-guide.rst

 Tables
 ^^^^^^

-Simple tables in rst look like this:
+Simple tables in RST look like this:

 .. code-block:: rst